Rooted1/bc-19-library-application/README.md

 # bt-19-library-application
 ## A library application
-A library application with user authentication support, project creation ability, task sub-categorization and task completion.
+A library application with user authentication support, book borrowing ability, book categorization and management.

 # Features and Overview

-With a library application, helps you save your todo projects and tasks as well as keeping track of them.
+With a library application, you can view available library books by categories, borrow available books, know if library has a type of book or not, and also get charged for late return of borrowed books.

 ## Application Features

-- Add and save projects
+- signup/login as a user
-- Save project records
+- view books by categories
-- Add tasks in project
+- borrow books
-- Add subtasks to tasks
+- get notifications

 ## Installation and Setup